How can I feed and clean a family of 5 for $200 biweekly?

 BUY CHICKEN BREAST IN BULK, LOTS OF DIFFERENT KIND OF PASTA, RICE AND MAKE DIFFERENT DISHES EVERY NIGHT.
 KIDS LOVE CHICKEN, RICE AND PASTA AND THEY FILL UP.
 HOPE IT HELPS.
 GOOD LUCK.

 There are a lot of thrifty meals and tips on this site.
 All you have to do is search for them.

 I don't know the regulations of bringing food back across the border but this website can give you the locations of the pick up sites and the menus for each month.
-There is only one pick up day per month and you have to have payment by a certain day before the pick up.
-The website explains everything and if you have any questions, you can contact the location closest to you.
-Good luck.

 I have 5 kids and thankfully they are all grown now.
 But I know what you are talking' about.
 There were months sometimes when they were little, we literally survived on nothing but pinto beans, potatoes, rice or cornbread to go with them.
 It was rough.
 Beans, rice, pasta, and yes chicken cos it's so likable and versatile.
 Does Canada have food stamps?
 If they do, and you don't get them, I'd say definitely go sign up for them.
 Also many churches have pantries that helps with food for families that are less than let's say rich?
 My thoughts and prayers are with you.
 Cindym565